simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 ***How do we do this?***

 Simply apply the seasonal_decompose function from the statsmodels package to the data.
-This function breaks the time series into three components: trend, seasonal and residual, which you can then examine individually.
+This function breaks the timeseries into three components: trend, seasonal and residual, which can then be examined individually.

 **Results:**

-Since the dataset spans over 5 years, assessing seasonality and recent trends visually can be challenging.
+Since the dataset spans over 5 years, assessing seasonality and recent trends visually was challenging.
 To address this, I reduced the date range to the past year.
 This made it easier to identify and analyse seasonal patterns and trend.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/timeseries/decomposition.png" alt="Seasonal Trend Decomposition Results" style="max-width: 100%; height: auto; margin: 20px 0;">